 Photography changes what we want

 Photography influences our needs and allows us to explore desire.
 It plays a fundamental role in our search for what we are claiming, how we get excited, in our desires for intimacy or spectacle, or when we imagine beauty, happiness or success.
-It triggers the cravings we feel for things or experiences; We see them, we search for them, we find them, and we even become obsessed.
-Photography changes what we want to buy, how we decorate our house or what dress we are going to use for a party.
+It triggers the cravings we feel for things or experiences; we see them, search for them, find them, and even become obsessed.
+Photography changes what we want to buy, how we decorate our house or what dress we are going to wear for a party.